Cipher Decoding - Encoding Tools

 • Instant results

-Introducing: The Cipher Decoder New Tool!
+Introducing: The Cipher Decoder

 Ever received an encrypted message but had no idea which cipher was used?
 Our new Cipher Decoder takes the guesswork out of decryption!